HTTPayer/sub0-hackathon/packages/ts/README.md

 - Works with native `fetch`, `x402-fetch`, or any fetch-compatible client
 - Zero dependencies (except for your chosen fetch client)
 - Helper utilities for payload encoding/decoding

+See the root `README.md` for the full architecture overview (Spuro backend + Spuro Docs frontend + AI-Spuro CLI) and how this SDK fits into the Arkiv track submission.

 ## Installation